 Whether you make your dog’s dinner from scratch or you just want to spoil her with an unusual treat from time to time, it pays to learn about some of the best vegetables for dogs.

-Most people tend to spend a lot of time thinking about the best proteins for their pet (and rightly so), but dogs are omnivores who benefit from a varied diet that includes several different kinds of foods – including vegetables.
+Most people tend to spend a lot of time thinking about the best meat proteins for their dog (and rightly so), but dogs are omnivores who benefit from a varied diet that includes several different kinds of foods – including vegetables.

 But you have to be careful when picking vegetables for your pooch, as some are poisonous or otherwise unsuitable for canines.
 Avoid these types of problems by sticking to the nine vegetables detailed below.
 Each one is not only safe, but nutritious too.